mauretto78/db-importer/README.md

 ### Mapping

-The mapping array is a simple key value array in which you specify the column name on your database and the key in inpu data.
-Look at the example:
+The mapping array is a simple key value array in which you specify the column name on your database and the corresponding key in the input data.
+Look at the following example:

 ```php
 $mapping = [